NickSale/NickSale.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student at Swansea University under the supervision of [Jeff Giansiracusa](https://sites.google.com/view/jeffreygiansiracusa/home) and [Biagio Lucini](http://pyweb.swan.ac.uk/~pybl/), working in the area of Topological Data Analysis.
-In October I will be starting as a Postdoctoral Research Assistant in Mathematical Sciences at Swansea University.
-My interests include applications of TDA to statistical physics and particle physics, topological machine learning, and the relationship between TDA and manifold learning techniques.
+I am a Postdoctoral Research Assistant in Mathematical Sciences at Swansea University, working with [Biagio Lucini](http://pyweb.swan.ac.uk/~pybl/) and [Jeff Giansiracusa](https://sites.google.com/view/jeffreygiansiracusa/home).
+My interests lie in applications of TDA, particularly to statistical physics and particle physics.

 ### Travel / News
 <ul style="height: 300px; overflow: auto;">
+<li> September 2022 - I successfully defended my PhD thesis, passing without corrections!</li>
 <li> August 2022 - I gave a talk at the <a href="https://indico.hiskp.uni-bonn.de/event/40/">39th International Symposium on Lattice Field Theory (Lattice 2022)</a> in Bonn.</li>
 <li> July 2022 - I gave a talk on my work at the <a href="https://www.math.ku.dk/english/calendar/events/ytm2022/">Young Topologists Meeting</a> in Copenhagen.</li>
 <li>June 2022 - I will be attending <a href="https://atmcs.web.ox.ac.uk/">ATMCS 10</a> in Oxford.</li>